 Note: All internships and practicums require approval of the student's academic advisor.
-Additionally, practicums require the approval of the Director of the Business Administration Division.
-For more information on these programs, speak to your academic advisor, the Director of the Business Administration Division or the Career Development Center.
+Additionally, practicums require the approval of the Director of the Business, Innovation, and Leadership Division.
+Interested students should contact their academic advisor, Division Director or the Director of Career Development.